 New Services Request validity is determined by a deficiency review.
-If the Interconnection Request is missing information, is deficient, or if the Developer owes money from prior New Service Requests, PJM will issue a deficiency notification to the Developer within five business days from receipt of the initial New Services Request.
+If the Interconnection Request is missing information, is deficient, or if the Developer owes money from prior New Service Requests, PJM will use Reasonable Efforts consistent with the volume of the New Services Queue to notify the Interconnection Customer within fifteen Business Days of receipt of the New Service Request or as soon thereafter as practicable.
 In addition to site control, data, and deposits, PJM will consider the reasonableness of the planned in-service date stated in the Attachment N request.
 Any request for an in-service date in advance of the Tariff prescribed study period is unreasonable.
 For any generation interconnection request, the in-service date must be after the Tariff due date for the System Impact Study report plus the credible construction schedule.
 Note that the proposed in-service date will be modified during the study phase as required to accommodate network upgrades.
-Upon PJM issuing the deficiency notification, the Developer has 10 business days to provide the missing/ deficient information and/or money.
-If any required information, including site control, required for a Queue Position to be assigned is missing from the initial Interconnection Request submittal, a Queue Position will not be assigned until that information is received.
+Upon PJM issuing the deficiency notification, the Developer has ten Business Days to provide the missing/deficient information and/or money.
+If any required information, including site control, required for a Queue Position to be assigned until that information is received.